vim-scripts/cake.vim/README.markdown

 - If [dbext.vim](http://www.vim.org/scripts/script.php?script_id=356) is installed, you can see the table definition of the model, `:Cdesc {model-name}`.
 If you do not specify an argument, the word under the cursor can be specified.
 - `:Celement {element-name}` Cut out as an element the selected range. `:help :Celement`
 - `:Cbake [{target}]` Run bake command interactively. `:help :Cbake`
-- `:Ctestrun` Run test case command, guess depending on the type of the current buffer.
+- `:Ctestrun [{testmethod}]` Run test case command, guess depending on the type of the current buffer.
+- `:Ctestrunmethod` Run the test method of the current line.

 ## unite-sources
 - cake.vim is compatible with [unite.vim](https://github.com/Shougo/unite.vim).